timelsass/customizer-social-icons/readme.txt

 Customizer Social Icons aims to bring one of the most implemented features across websites into your WordPress Customizer.
 It helps to bridge the gap of not having a native Social Media Icon tool available in WordPress directly, and gives you the features you need without the overhead of a clunky non-native interface.

-You can control the style, size, and spacing of your icons to fit your website's needs hassle free inside of the WordPress Customizer.
+You can control the style of icon, colors, size, and spacing of your icons to fit your website's needs hassle free inside of the WordPress Customizer.
 Any of your social media network urls found in your menus will automatically be transformed into the corresponding social media icons for you.

 Available Social Media Icons: